 The market today offers numerous transportation options to shippers.
 However, if you are a newcomer to the industry, you may find shipping prices confusing, especially when you need to ship large items.
 If your shipment weighs less than 70 lbs, regular parcel services would be the best option.
 But if your shipment is heavier than 70 lbs, it may be difficult to find out the cheapest way to ship packages that large.

-How to ship a large package?
+How do you ship a large package?

-It is not a surprise if you find large item shipping prices to be confusing.
+It is not a surprise if you find large-item shipping prices to be confusing.
 The thing is, if your goods exceed certain weight and size limits, they are considered freight.
 Freight is a large shipment transported by truck, rail, ship, or aircraft.
 Consequently, freight shipping prices are formed in a different way than parcel shipping rates.

 Regular postal services like UPS, FedEx, and USPS are great for shipping small parcels, but they have a completely different approach to calculating cargo shipping rates.
 If you are moving freight, it is better to consider other transportation options.
 Before jumping straight to the shipping process, it is best to understand how freight rates are formed.